staltz/manyverse/docs/getting-started.md

 ### When targeting iOS

+If you need to install Cocoapods you can get it from your ruby's `gem` with either `gem install cocoapods` or `sudo gem install cocoapods` depending on if your ruby requires sudo to install gems globally.

-You need to also install the Cocoapods:
+Then you need to also install the Cocoapods themselves.

 ```
 cd ios && pod install